National Canal Museum: Josiah White II

-The canal boat ride was developed to provide context and historical information to the canal, including information about building, living, and working on the canal.
-Pulled by two mules, named Hank and George, the ride attempts to recreate the feel of moving down the canal during its operational period.
-Average rides are 40 minutes long, and discuss a multitude of topics which usually include:
+The canal boat ride was developed to provide visitors with context and historical information, including information about building, living, and working on the canal.
+Pulled by two mules, named Hank and George, the ride intends to recreate the experience of moving down the canal during its operational period.
+Average rides are 40 minutes long, and discuss a multitude of topics, including mules, mule tending, and the history of the canal.